The Massachusetts Tobacco Cessation and Prevention Program (MTCP) needs your help by Friday, May 18!

-Contact your legislators now and tell them that, in fact, we need to increase Massachusetts’ ability to respond to the changing face of tobacco.
+Contact your state senator TODAY and tell them that we need to increase Massachusetts’ ability to respond to the changing face of tobacco.

-Ask your Representative and Senator to reverse the Governor’s cut and take a stand against Big Tobacco by increasing funding to $8,250,000 bringing it back to the FY 2007 level.
+Ask your state senator to take a stand against Big Tobacco by increasing funding to $8,500,000, bringing it back to the FY 2007 level.

 - This will allow the tobacco program to educate parents and other adults about e-cigarettes, Juul and other emerging products, provide more enforcement of local tobacco laws protecting youth, and work more effectively to help all smokers quit.

 Find your legislators and their contact info here: https://malegislature.gov/Search/FindMyLegislator